zmahmood98/hmcts-backend/README.md

 ---

+## 🛣 Roadmap
+- [ ] Refactor code to use a .env file for sensitive data like passwords
+- [ ] Deploy API and database, along with frontend
+- [ ] Add authentication, user, and login routes

+---

 ## 📌 Notes
 - Make sure Docker is running before starting the app.
-- Database connection details can be customized in your environment variables.